MicrocontrollersDev/MigratingToLatest/README.md

 If you would like to contribute, please make a PR.
 Some notes:
 - Leave your name and GitHub link in the contributors credits section in alphabetical order, even for a tiny change
-- Please try to use Modrinth or GitHub over Curseforge when possible (Modrinth is the preferred platform)
+- Please try to use Modrinth or GitHub over CurseForge when possible (Modrinth is the preferred platform)
 - Please use a GitHub link instead of a Modrinth/CurseForge link for Author credit when possible
     - If the GitHub profile is an organization, use that instead of one of the owners / person credited on Modrinth/CurseForge
 - Make sure that the option to allow me to make changes to your PR is enabled